albertoabella/meloda/README.md

 # meloda
-Developments for implementaing meloda metric for data reusability
+Developments for implementaing meloda metric for data reusability.
+Focus on provide guidance and help to pofessional reusers of data.